 Ahh, I cannot believe I’m graduating from Arizona State University next week!
 I know everyone says college is the best years of your life.
 In all honesty, my undergrad experience felt like it went by fairly quickly.
-Everyone always tells me that post-graduation will be different and post-graduation depression is a real thing.
+Everyone always tells me that post-graduation will be different and that post-graduation depression is a real thing.
 While I’m barely transitioning out of my college years into my real ‘adulthood’ – it’s not that much different.
 Obviously, COVID-19 plays a huge role in this transition.

 I’m an Arizona State University Alumna!

-For the past two decades, I’ve identified as a “student“; however, school was never a huge part of my life.
+For the past two decades, I’ve identified as a “student“; however, going to school was never a huge part of my life.
 I didn’t have the typical college experience.
 I lived in the dorms for 2-3 months during the summer and that was basically it!
 Now, reflecting back, I question whether I’m going to regret the decisions I made throughout my college years.
 I never went to a fraternity party, haha.
-In my first year of college, I joined numerous clubs and organizations, but by my second year, I pretty much devoted myself to work and internships.
+In my first year of college, I joined numerous clubs and organizations, but by my second year, I had pretty much devoted myself to work and internships.